chunkified/FabricPyString/README.md

 FabricPyString
 ==============

-A [Fabric Engine](http://www.fabricengine.com) extension which wraps [Sony Imagework's PyString](https://github.com/imageworks/pystring) to KL
+A [Fabric Engine](http://www.fabricengine.com) extension which wraps [Sony Imageworks' PyString](https://github.com/imageworks/pystring) to KL

 This code is NOT supported by Fabric Software Inc. The code is released under the "New BSD" license and a copy can be found in the LICENSE file.